Kotlin/anko/README.md

 fun Context.customView(init: View.() -> Unit = {}) =
   __dslAddView({View(it)}, init, this)

-//Only if you use android.support.v4 fun android.support.v4.app.Fragment.customView(init: View.() -> Unit = {}) =
+// Only if you use android.support.v4
+fun android.support.v4.app.Fragment.customView(init: View.() -> Unit = {}) =
   __dslAddView({View(it)}, init, this)
 ```